drewdaemon/drewdaemon.github.io/_posts/2024-05-24-improving-test-writing-via-a-qualitative-study.md

 After having to do so much just to get the UI to act like it really does in our application, it's hard not to question the fidelity (and hence, the value) of the tests anyways.
+(My tech lead called these "glorified compilation checks" because that's basically all they amount to.)

 Enzyme also lacks the visual feedback of a browser test.
 When a browser test is failing, you can run the test and literally watch